vivekg13186/easy_web_crawler/README.md

-# simple_web_crawler
+# easy_web_crawler

-This library is a basic wrapper around puppeteer to simplify web crawler.Check out example folder for how to use
+Web crawler around puppeteer to crawler ajax/java script enabled pages..Check out example folder for how to use

 # Objective!